wso2-extensions/identity-outbound-auth-github/docs/README.md

 | 1.0.0| 5.1.0, 5.2.0, 5.3.0, 5.4.1, 5.4.0, 5.5.0, 5.7.0    |

 ## Deploying Github Artifacts
 You can either download the Github artifacts or build the authenticator from the source.
-You can also upgrade your older Github authenticators.

 1. To download the Github artifacts,
     1. Stop WSO2 Identity Server if it is already running.